 The 2019 overall goal to reduce to no more than 33% was not met.
 [Reported in August 2019] Progress on this goal will continue to be reported as in process.
-[Last reported in November 2019] An amendment to this goal is being proposed and is included in the Addendum.
+[Last reported in November 2019] A new annual goal is being proposed and is included in the Addendum.